 Segments from his films have been featured on The CBS Evening News, The NBC Nightly News, ABC News Nightline, CNN and Oprah.

 Steven was born in 1952 and grew up in Venice, California.
 He graduated from San Francisco State University's film program in 1976.
-He studied painting, went to the movies, played in mediocre punk bands (including The Maids) and was featured in a Gap ad before getting serious about making films.
+He studied painting, went to the movies and played in mediocre punk bands (including The Maids) before getting serious about making films.
 He lives in Berkeley, California with his wife, writer Peggy Orenstein, and daughter.